 Rehs Contemporary Galleries, Inc., New York City

 In the biblical book of Proverbs, we find four poems dedicated to Lady Wisdom.
 My interest was piqued when I read in chapter eight that this mysterious figure was the artisan at the Creator’s side, personifying the wise blueprint by which the cosmos was created.
-Wisdom is more than head knowledge.
-In Jewish wisdom literature it is better understood as practical knowledge and skill, extending even to botany and music [i].
+We often think of wisdom as head knowledge, but in Jewish wisdom literature it is better understood as practical knowledge, extending even to botany and music. [i]

-A 12th century benedictine abbess and mystic named Hildegard of Bingen lived out this embodied wisdom.
-With deep respect for the Creator and creation, she was the first to study scientific natural history in Germany [ii].
-Like the female artisan of Proverbs delighting in creation, Hildegard loved music.
-She pioneered the first known musical, allowing nuns under her care to perform moral plays, even letting down their hair and wearing colourful costumes.
+The 12th century Benedictine abbess and mystic Hildegard of Bingen lived out this embodied wisdom.
+With a deep respect for the Creator and creation, she was the first to study scientific natural history in Germany. [ii] Like the female artisan of Proverbs delighting in creation, Hildegard loved music and pioneered the first musical, allowing nuns under her care to perform moral plays, even letting down their hair and wearing colourful dresses.

-As I embark on a new painting series that will include Sophia’s adventures, I hope to show that now more than ever we must embody divine wisdom in our relationships with one another and with the earth that is our home.
+Throughout my painting series, Sophia’s adventures illustrate that now more than ever we must embody divine wisdom in our relations with one another and the earth.

 [i] 1 Kings 4:31-34